KenN7/kenn7.github.io/content/algo/session2.md

 ## **Add two linked lists that represent numbers**

 We can represent an integer in a linked list format by having each node represent a digit in the number.
-The nodes are connected in reverse order, such that the number $54321$ is represented by the following linked list: $5 \rightarrow 4 \rightarrow 3 \rightarrow 2 \rightarrow 1$.
+The nodes are connected in reverse order, such that the number $54321$ is represented by the following linked list: $5 \leftarrow 4 \leftarrow 3 \leftarrow 2 \leftarrow 1$.
 Given two linked lists in this format, return their sum.
 For example, given $9 \rightarrow 9$ and $5 \rightarrow 2$ you should return $124$ $(99+25)$ as $4  \rightarrow 2 \rightarrow 1$.

 ## **Rearrange a linked list to alternate high-low**